saeedshokoohi/bux-basic-trading-bot/README.md

 Structured configuration classes that are mapped to *.yml application properties.
 During configuration, we provide a special configuration parameter called *BrokerConfiguration*, which supports multiple broker configurations.
 It is further separated into *WebSocket* configuration and *Rest* configuration.

+# Testing
+- Tests have been conducted using** Junit 5**, the main API for testing.
+A large part of assertions is also handled by **assertj** library.

+- **okhttp3 mockServer** is used to mock the backend servers (rest and websocket) when testing client service classes.

+- Testing services and mocking beans are done with **Mokito**, which mocks the beans.

+- Tests for restcontrollers are performed with **WebMvcTest**.

+- **DataJpaTest** extension benefits repository layer testing, and for integration testing, H2 database in memory mode is being considered.